dacamo76/geonames/README.md

 admin1CodesASCII.txt  | 135K | Name of administrative divisions (In US this is state)
 countryInfo.txt  | 31K | Name of countries

 The admin1CodesASCII and countryInfo files are used to map the codes found in the main geoname table to their text representation.
+See [GeoNames Download README] (http://download.geonames.org/export/dump/readme.txt) for more information.

 ### Bugs